bliakher/cshargs/README.md

 ## Option dependencies

-You can specify that some opitons are available only when other options are present.
+You can specify that some options are available only when other options are present.
 Use the `useWith` argument in your option attribute which takes the option property name.

 ```c#
 class MyArguments : Parser {